We want anyone, regardless of their background, to feel able to participate in our political discourse and be treated with respect.

 Jo Cox Civility Commission

-In the last seven years, Jo Cox MP and Sir David Amess MP were murdered as they met their constituents.
+In the last eight years, Jo Cox MP and Sir David Amess MP were murdered as they met their constituents.
 Abuse and intimidation of elected representatives, including violence towards them, is a growing threat to democracy.
-Through the Jo Cox Civility Commission we will work with experts and those with lived experience to develop recommendations for immediate, medium and long-term solutions to this problem, which affects politicians at a national and local level.
+Through the Jo Cox Civility Commission we have worked with experts and those with lived experience to develop a call to action of 28 recommendations to address this problem, which affects politicians at a national and local level.

 In the run-up to general and local elections in the UK, we urge candidates to reject intimidation and abuse by taking the Civility Pledge and running a respectful campaign.